 Defense move #3: Adapt your routines.

-Start by sticking (at least loosely) to a schedule.
-That includes getting enough sleep, showering, and changing out of your PJs.
+Start by sticking (at least loosely) to a schedule and getting enough sleep.
 Even if you’re working from home, stick to your morning and evening routines.
-It will give you a sense of normalcy and keep your body clock set.
+It will keep your body clock set.

 Next up, eat well.
 “There’s no reason to binge on anything,” she says.
 “We’ve all probably done some of that!
 It’s time to put the potato chips away.”

-Finally, Dr. Steinbaum suggests moving every day.
-“There’s a lot we can do without going to a gym,” she says.
+Finally, move every day.
+“There’s a lot we can do without going to a gym,” Dr. Steinbaum says.
 “Walk in place, dance, do jumping jacks.
 Every day for 30 minutes, get up and do something to get your heart rate up.”
-Going on a walk or other outdoor exercise is also thought to be safe when not part of a large group.

-Defense move #4: Check in with your cardiologist.
+Defense move #4: Check in with your heart doctor.

-During the pandemic, your doctor may have specific instructions they’d like you to follow.
-Give them a call to share any concerns or questions you might have.
+Your cardiologist may have specific instructions they’d like you to follow now.
+Give them a call to share any concerns or questions you have.

-And remember, if you feel any of the following symptoms, call your doctor or seek emergency care right away:
+And remember, if you feel any of the following symptoms, get emergency care right away:

-- Crushing chest pain, including huge pressure on the chest or feeling like you can’t breathe
+- Crushing chest pain, including huge pressure on the chest or feeling like you can’t breath

 Defense move #5: Have a sick plan.

-These are the telltale signs of COVID-19, according to the CDC:
+These are some common signs of COVID-19, according to the CDC:

 - Shortness of breath or difficulty breathing